ryan-mangeno/seq-gen-torch/README.md

 - `names.txt` - download link in ipynb files, contains 32k names used as the dataset
 - `makemore_bigram.ipynb` - the simplest model with an inuitive approach - counting occurences of characters after another, then sampling from that distribution until a termining character is met
-- `makemore_mlp.ipynb` - neural network approach based on [this](https://www.jmlr.org/papers/volume3/bengio03a/bengio03a.pdf)
+- `makemore_mlp.ipynb` - neural network approach based on [Bengio et al. 2003](https://www.jmlr.org/papers/volume3/bengio03a/bengio03a.pdf)

 ## Sample Output